maxniedermeier/LLMs4PRP/README.md

 - *ED_Entra.txt* contains the **Microsoft Entra built-in roles**.
 - *ED_AzureStorage.txt* contains the **Azure built-in roles for Storage**.

-These files were used as document embeddings provided to LLMs in some experiments.
+These files were used...
+- as document embeddings provided to LLMs in some experiments.
+- in the FindRole algorithm, to find a role that contains the translated permission.

 ### Outputs and Evaluation (see /src/output)